- Common reasons for selling a business

 Stress can often be avoided if you have a built-in exit strategy.
 Perhaps from day one you already know what parameters need to be in place for you to consider selling your business.
 But not everyone has this amount of foresight.
 If you don’t have an existing exit strategy, make sure to consider your options carefully – look at your business plan, look at any potential offers, and consult with the people closest to you.

 You should also consider what type of buyer you want to deal with, especially if you’re concerned about your legacy.
 Building a company with a strong legacy is part of the empowered stewardship that we believe very strongly in.
 Selling to a big private equity firm often means the business will lose its identity over time.
-Selling to small business owners – people who already own their own company – often means your legacy will remain intact.
+Selling to small business owners – people already owning their own company – often means your legacy will remain intact.

 Before The Sale